galaxyproject/training-material/topics/assembly/tutorials/post-assembly-quality-control/tutorial.md

 ## Sub-step with **Busco**

 BUSCO(Benchmarking Universal Single-Copy Orthologs) is a tool that will assess gene annotation completeness and the completeness of a genome assembly.
 The tool has a database of orthologs which will be compared to orthologs found in the assembly.
 As a result the output provides information about the completeness and quality of the recovered genes and which genes are completely missing. ({% cite Simo2015 %})
-We will also use the output of this tool as an input for Blobtoolkit.
+We will later use these information and provide the output to blobtoolkit for further analysis.

 > <comment-title> Orthologs </comment-title>
 >
 > Orthologs are genes in different species which have usually the same function and have evolved from a common ancestral gene.
-They are important for new genome assemblies in order to predict gene functions help with gene annotation. (https://www.sciencedirect.com/topics/medicine-and-dentistry/orthology#:~:text=Orthologs%20are%20genes%20in%20different,function%20in%20newly%20sequenced%20genomes)
+They are important for new genome assemblies in order to predict gene functions help with gene annotation. ({% cite Gennarelli2010 %})
 >
 {: .comment}